-Once you’re a biker, there is no going around the need for an ATV Jack.
+Once you’re a biker, there is no going around the need for the motorcycle jack, lift, or stand.
 You will at some point need one either for servicing or storage of your motorcycle.
 At the onset of the biking culture, most motorcycle owners consider the bikes just a form of transport that they can check into the garage for all sorts of service and repair.
 Bikes, however, have this tendency of growing into you and rousing within you the curiosity to want to know them better.

 Sooner rather than later, you will find yourself feeling adequate to do the little cure bits for your bike.
 All for good measure, because most of these are easy fixes and doing them on your own can really save you a fortune in the long run.